 National and regional broadband financial instruments

 State Aid (General Activities): Romania has launched the Ro-NET project, which uses structural funds (approximately EUR 69 million) to build up broadband infrastructure in areas still uncovered (middle mile funding).
-The direct beneficiary and recipient of the all grants of state aid is the Ministry of Communications and Information Society through a project implementation unit, which will remain the owner of the newly created backhaul infrastructure.
+The direct beneficiary and recipient of the all grants of state aid is the Ministry of Transport, Infrastructure and Communications through a project implementation unit, which will remain the owner of the newly created backhaul infrastructure.
 By the end of September 2019, works were completed in 606 localities, while an additional 82 localities are in an advanced stage of completion.